The Basic Components of the WDM System

 1313.73 DWL+PIN /

 DML (Directly Modulated Laser) is at the transmitting end(TOSA) of the optical module, and its counterpart is the EML (Electro-absorption Modulated Laser), which is more costly.
 And PIN refers to the light-emitting diode at the receiving end(ROSA) of the optical module.

 The internal structure of an optical module

 Fiber mall focuses on providing optical communication solutions for customers, including design, R&D, manufacturing, and one-stop customized production.
-The main products are optical transceivers, DAC&AOC cables, OTN equipment, optical fiber connector, PLC splitter, WDM, optical fiber network card, etc. The products are widely used in FTTH, Data centers, 5G networks, telecommunication networks.
+The main products are optical transceivers, DAC&AOC cables, OTN equipment, optical fiber connector, PLC splitter, WDM, optical fiber network cards, etc. The products are widely used in FTTH, Data centers, 5G networks, and telecommunication networks.